dmyrenne/cd-ripper/README.md

+**Disclaimer:** I can't code Python, so I completely generated this code with VS Code and the Copilot using Sonnet 4.5

 # CD-Ripper

 Automatic CD ripping service that detects audio CDs, identifies them via MusicBrainz, rips to MP3/FLAC, and syncs to your server.